Super League launch brings focus on Caf's finances

 Caf's latest audited accounts, which the BBC has seen, show losses amounting to just under $45m (£37.1m) for 2020-21, a 400% increase on the previous financial year.

-At the same time, Caf's reserves have plummeted by a similar amount as a result, nearly halving to $50m (£41.2m )when they had been $94m (£77.5m) a year earlier.
+At the same time, Caf's reserves have plummeted by a similar amount as a result, nearly halving to $50m (£41.2m) when they had been $94m (£77.5m) a year earlier.

 It is widely accepted, even by many within the confederation, that the abrupt termination of the deal - the richest contract in Caf's history - with French media group Lagardere in late 2019 is the main factor behind the current crisis.